jMotif/SAX/README.md

 2.0 Time series to SAX conversion using CLI
 ------------
-Built jar can be used to convert a time series (represented as a single-column text file) to SAX via sliding window in command line:
+The jar file can be used to convert a time series (represented as a single-column text file) to SAX via sliding window in command line:

 	$ java -jar target/jmotif-sax-0.1.1-SNAPSHOT-jar-with-dependencies.jar
 	Usage: <main class> [options]